networknt/light-doc/content/tutorial/generator/codegen-maven.md

 Besides using java command line to generate microservice API based on the OpenAPI 3.0 specification, light-codegen also can be integrated with the project maven build process.

-Sometime the specification could be changed by different team members frequently.
-In this case it could be difficult to re-generate the API project from java command line for every specification change.
+Sometimes the specification could be changed by different team members frequently.
+In this case, it could be challenging to re-generate the API project from the Java command line for every specification change.

-To serve this purpose a new way is introduced here which could integrate the light-codegen into maven build process.
-The code reference for [petstore maven codegen example][]
+To serve this purpose a new way is introduced here which could integrate the light-codegen into the maven build process.
+You can find the reference example at [petstore maven codegen example][].

 #### Work Steps

-- Initial the mocroservice API project.
+- Initiate the microservice API project.
 Define one module for the service and another module for specification

-- create or copy the specification and the config json file to the specification module, for example /petstore-spec/config
+- create or copy the specification and the config JSON file to the specification module, for example, /petstore-spec/config

-- In specification module, add maven plugin to run the light-codegen ([pom example in the petstore project][]):
+- In the specification module, add maven plugin to run the light-codegen [pom example in the petstore project][]

 ```xml
              <plugin>